KhanhVNMC/toidongy-post-spam/README.md

-# The website POST functionality has been disable (what a coward) so the program is rendered useless now, stay tune for more tools!
+# NOTE: The website's POST function has been disabled (what a coward) so the program will not work right now!
+We haven't done yet, stay tune, i will be back
+If you use the program right now, all threads will throw a `RuntimeException` and shut down itself

 # toidongy.vn POST Spammer